 Texas Tax Rule 3.29 - How Contractors Should Tax Their Customers - Explained Visually:

 Texas Tax Rule 3.291 outlines the rules for how contractors should tax their customers and how they should pay tax on the materials and other consumables that are used in construction jobs.
 This rule is quite simply one of the most difficult rules to get right.
 Contractors as well as the auditors who audit them have a hard time applying the rules properly.
 There are a lot of idiosyncrasies in the rule itself along with policies and procedures employed by the State during the audit process.
 There are also a large number of blogs and magazine articles out there that can be two or three thousand words long that try to explain how a construction company should collect and remit tax to the state.
-There is even a book being sold for $80.00 by a Texas CPA firm that you can buy if you wish.
-What is missing though is a simple flow chart which allows the contractor, estimators, controller or bookkeeper who works for the contractor to apply the appropriate taxability to a job depending on the many factors that must be considered.
+What is missing though is a simple explanation that people can connect with.
+In conjunction with this explanation, we have created a flow chart which allows the contractor, estimators, controller or bookkeeper who works for the contractor to apply the appropriate taxability to a job depending on the many factors that must be considered.
 We’ve developed that flowchart that we share with all our contracting clients and would like to now share it with you—for free.
 Click the following link to access the Texas Construction Tax FLOWCHART.

 Hierarchy of Prevailing Documents in a Texas Sales and Use Tax Audit: